osmanemreoz/osmanemreoz/README.md

 <h1 align="center">Hi 👋, I'm Emre</h1>
 <h3 align="center">I graduated from the Department of Mathematics in 2021.

-I am currently working as a Data Scientist at DATAMIND - Data to Competitive Advantage.
-In my role, I am actively involved in Data Pre-Processing, Data Mining and Modeling processes in Data Science projects.
-The technologies I use are Python, SQL and IBM SPSS Modeler.
-My biggest hobby is to improve myself in this field now and in the future.
-To take a look at my work, you can check out my profile links below.</h3>
+I have approximately 2.5 years of experience as a Data Scientist in the industry.
+In this role, I actively participated in Data Science projects in the areas of Data Preprocessing, Data Mining, and Modeling.
+The technologies I use include Python, SQL, and IBM SPSS Modeler.

+My biggest hobby is improving myself in this field, both now and in the future.

+You can explore my work by checking out my profile links below.</h3>

 <h3 align="left">Languages and Tools:</h3>